rhysbw/PoC-Python/plan.md

-# Plan for PoC Python Script
-## Pre-requisits
-- Use Pandas for dealing with CSV Data.
-- Have 1 CSV file (exported from SportsCode)

-## High-Level Overview:
-1. Import a CSV file
-2. Process CSV data:
-    1. Extract Important Fields
-    2. Layout some schema for interacting with CSV
-3. Run Statistic Functions on data:
-    1. Simple 3 PoC statistic functions
-4. Output in human readable format
-5. Infer further statictical Analayis

----
 # SPORTSTATS Proof-of-Concept Development Plan

 A detailed, modular guide to building a Python-based PoC script for SPORTSTATS, designed to complement Hudl Sportscode.